 Clay is a common and familiar form of ceramic raw material used to produce several important items for both home and office use.
 Clay products are found in great abundance because they are easy to make and often come out really beautiful when finished.
 It is found in great abundance and popular because of the ease with which products are made.

-Clay products can be any of the following and even more: porcelain, pottery, chinaware, roofing tiles, fired bricks, terra-cotta, brick veneer, sculptured brick, sewer pipes, are mainly two kinds.
-All these are broadly classified into two kinds of clay products: structural products and whitewares.
+Clay products can be any of the following and even more: porcelain, pottery, chinaware, roofing tiles, fired bricks, terra-cotta, brick veneer, sculptured brick, and sewer pipes, are mainly two kinds.
+All these are broadly classified into two kinds of clay products: structural products and whiteware.